pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 ## Balancing Divergent & Convergent

-The ‘diamond’ of divergence and convergence is a conversational shape.
+The “diamond” of divergence and convergence is a conversational shape.
 It expands outward at first - opening up space for ideas, information, and different perspectives - then begins to come to a point.
 The right timing for this shift is key for effective facilitation of action-oriented, productive, collaborative discussions.

 <a href="collaboration-process.png" alt="Collaboration process diagram"><img src="collaboration-process.png" class="img-center img-50pc"/></a>